icesat2py/icepyx/ATTRIBUTION.rst

 As described above, a complete list of contributors and their contribution types is available via the `Contributors List`_.

-  ** A note about releases <v0.6.4: Prior version releases have been set up to adhere to authorship guidelines in place at the time, listing individual contributors who had manually added their names to `CONTRIBUTORS.rst`.
+  ** A note about releases <v0.6.4: Prior version releases adhere to authorship guidelines in place at the time, listing individual contributors who had manually added their names to `CONTRIBUTORS.rst`.
-  Authorship order was alphebetical by last name, regardless of contribution type or frequency, except in cases where a substantial contribution was made by one or more contributors to a given release. **
+  Authorship order was alphebetical by last name, except in cases where a substantial contribution was made by one or more contributors to a given release. **